hasindu2008/slow5/docs/tutorial.md

 ---

 **len_raw_signal** | uint_64\
 The number of values (samples) in our raw signal.
+If we have 100 samples for this read, len_raw_signal = 100.

 ---